Colmmm/notes2flash/docs/README.md

 ## Tips for Creating Effective Workflows

-- Start with simple workflows and gradually add complexity.
+- Ensure your prompts are explicit and clearly define the expected output format.
 - Test your workflows with various types of notes to ensure they work as expected.
 - Use descriptive names for your workflow files to easily identify their purpose.
 - Leverage the flexibility of the system to create workflows for different subjects or study methods.
-- Use the debug mode and logs to fine-tune your prompts and improve the quality of generated flashcards.

 ## Error Handling